- The Fiscal

 The CARES act includes temporary provisions to boost cash flow for certain business through the tax code, though those measures are not exclusively focused on small businesses.

 The CARES act includes temporary provisions to boost cash flow for certain business through the tax code, though those measures are not exclusively focused on small businesses.
 Certain employers are eligible for a partially refundable payroll tax credit (up to $5,000) on wages paid up to $10,000.
 In addition, through December 2020, most businesses are allowed to defer the payment of the employer share of Social Security taxes.
-However, firms that receive PPP are not eligible for the payroll tax credit or deferral.
 The Joint Committee on Taxation (JCT) estimates that the net cost of the employee retention credits will be $55 billion.

 As part of the Tax Cuts and Jobs Act, businesses with net operating losses are able to deduct losses of up to 80 percent of their operating income.
 Any losses in excess of that amount could be carried forward to reduce taxable income in future years.
 The CARES act has increased that allowance to 100 percent of taxable income and permits businesses to carry those losses backward as well as forward.
 In effect, some businesses will be eligible for tax refunds for previous years.
 In addition, any excess losses can now be applied to the non-business income (for example, wages and investment earnings) of business owners.
 Finally, the act temporarily increased the amount of interest expenses that businesses may deduct.
 JCT estimates that the net cost of those modifications will be $174 billion.